-The last point we want to cover with you is that of depreciation being a non-cash expense.
-Unless a business is operating a cash basis accounting system, an accrual system we account for the movement of cash and non-cash transactions alike.
+The last point we want to cover with you is the fact depreciation is a non-cash expense.
+Unless a business is operating a cash basis accounting system, under an accrual system, we account for the movement of cash and non-cash transactions alike.
 Remember, our purpose under an accrual system is to track the movement of economic benefits – whatever form they take.

-By recording depreciation in the income statement it provides the readers with a better picture of the economic profits or losses being generated by the firm – just not its inflow and outflow of cash.
-This disclosure is covered in the statement of cashflows (for another day).
+Recording depreciation in the income statement provides the readers with a better picture of the firm’s economic profits or losses – just not its inflow and outflow of cash (which are covered in the statement of cash flows).

-So we have learnt that the accounting for depreciation is a reflection of the consumption of economic benefits that a firm can control from an assets.
-And that under today’s conceptual frameworks assets are just bundles of economic benefits that a firm can control (in accounting control is more important than legal ownership).
+So we have learnt that the accounting for depreciation reflects the consumption of economic benefits that a firm can control from assets.
+And that under today’s conceptual frameworks, assets are just bundles of economic benefits that a firm can control (in accounting, control is more important than legal ownership).

-We then looked at the straight-line verses reducing balance depreciation methods and when we may wish to use one rather than the other and the effect of this on our financial statements.
+We then looked at the straight-line versus reducing balance depreciation methods and when we may wish to use one rather than the other, and the effect of this on our financial statements.

-We trust this article has helped you gain a better working knowledge of what depreciation is and how it is applied in an accrual accounting system.
+We trust this article has helped you better understand depreciation and how it is applied in an accrual accounting system.